LivePersonInc/knowledge-center-archive/pages/documents/What's New/february-2019.md

 date: 2019-02-19 12:36:04 +0000

 ---
-<iframe src="https://player.vimeo.com/video/317231543" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe style="max-width: 750px;" src="https://player.vimeo.com/video/317231543" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Here is a round-up of the latest features, enhancements and enablements that are coming in February 2019 - all designed to help you make even more meaningful connections.